 \subsection{Temperature effects}

-\textbf{Mask.} If the temperature of the mask changes, for instance due to fractional absorption of the light emitted from the back-illumination source, only the scale of the mask may change.
+\textbf{Mask.} If the temperature of the mask changes, for instance due to fractional absorption of the light emitted from the back-illuminating led, only the scale of the mask may change.
 The mask material should be selected in order to meet specifications.
-Masks can be printed on Zerodur with its thermal expansion coefficient lower than $10^{-9}$ $K^{-1}$~\cite{Veins_1990}.
+Masks can be printed on Zerodur with its thermal expansion coefficient lower than $10^{-9}$K$^{-1}$~\cite{Veins_1990}.

 \textbf{Lens, or microscope objective.} Due to its transparency, the temperature of a lens will change little.
 Moreover, this does not cause a variation in the position of the optical centre.
 There may be a small variation of the focal length, but this does not change the image scale.
 The image blurring may vary slightly, but this is a negligible third order effect, leaving the output data unaffected.